 Libya's Sharara oilfield declares force majeure after brief shutdown

-Libya's National Oil Corporation (NOC) declared force majeure on exports from its Sharara oilfield on Tuesday, after production was briefly halted by an armed group just days after output had resumed following a blockade that had lasted months.
-An oilfield engineer told Reuters that production at Sharara had resumed again but at less than 80,000 barrels per day (bpd).
+Libya's National Oil Corporation (NOC) declared force majeure on exports from its Sharara oilfield on Tuesday, as an armed group repeatedly halted production just days after output had resumed following a blockade that had lasted months.
+An oilfield engineer told Reuters that production at Sharara had stopped for a second time in 24 hours after having been shuttered and resumed already on Tuesday.

-Before a five-month blockade began in January, the field had produced 300,000 bpd, equivalent to about a third of Libya's output at the time.
+Before a five-month blockade began in January, the field had produced 300,000 barrels per day, equivalent to about a third of Libya's output at the time.
 Almost all Libyan oil exports were stopped in January by forces based in the east of the North African nation.

 Oil facilities have increasingly become targets in the struggle for power in Libya since an uprising in 2011 plunged the nation into chaos and violence, pitting eastern forces against those loyal to the Tripoli government.
 The LNA, which has been battling to seize control of the capital and other cities from the Government of National Accord (GNA), has retreated from many areas in the past week.

 Sharara field, one of Libya's largest production areas, has been a frequent target.
-It had been resuming production gradually since Saturday after an almost five-month blockade of a vital pipeline to the field began in January.
+It had been resuming production gradually since Saturday, following the blockade of a vital pipeline to the field that began in January.
 During the months of blockade, NOC said an armed militia had prevented maintenance on a 16,000-barrel tank, which collapsed as a result.

-NOC runs Sharara in a joint venture with Spain's Repsol , France's Total, Austria's OMV and Norway's Equinor.
-(Writing by Aidan Lewis and Angus McDowall; Editing by Louise Heavens and Edmund Blair)
+NOC runs Sharara in a joint venture with Spain's Repsol, France's Total, Austria's OMV, and Norway's Equinor.

 ALSO READ